skillitzimberg/ua-clone/PLANNING.md

 * API calls.
 * CSS styling.
 * Tests using Jasmine and Protractor.
+* Built-in or custom pipes for filtering data.
+* A router for adding additional pages.
+* Authentication and route guards.
+* API calls.
+* CSS styling.
+* Tests using Jasmine and Protractor.
+* README styling such as screenshots and GIFs.
+* Anything else you can think of to make this a strong portfolio piece!

 ## Use Cases
 - [ ] User can view item